 Chihuahuas can be seen in many parts of the world being walked by their owners, or carried in tiny dog purses decked out in rhinestones.
-Chihuahua owners love to dress up their pooches in tiny clothes made specially for them, and celebrities can be seen toting them around Hollywood, even on the red carpet.
-Chihuahuas are often called Chis for short.
+Chihuahua owners love to dress up their pooches in tiny clothes made especially for them, and celebrities can be seen toting them around Hollywood, even on the red carpet.

 Early Origins of Chihuahuas

 In 1850, Techichi dogs were found in the Mexican state of Chihuahua near old ruins built by Emperor Montezuma.
-When explorers came searching for the new world, it is believed that the Techichi bred with a canine specie brought over from the explorers, and that resulted in the Chihuahua we have today.
+When explorers came searching for the new world, it is believed that the Techichi bred with a canine species brought over by the explorers.
+This resulted in the Chihuahua we have today.